 - 1.1 This is the second year in which the budget allocations have been set at the 'activity' level.

-Once these budget allocations have been approved, detailed budgets will be agreed with each department head. - 1.2 There has been some minor refinement of the activities during the last year and the current list and a high level description of them can be found at Appendix 1.
-It is important to remember that within any activity there can be significant differences whereby some will be almost exclusively staff, and others will contain costs such as events (eg the Conference). - 1.3 At its meeting in January 2021, the Council decided "that a small reduction is made to the District Assessment instead of the 1% increase" (MC/21/9).
+Once approved by the Methodist Council these allocations will be used to set detailed departmental level budgets. - 1.2 There has been some minor refinement of the activities during the last year and the current list and a high level description of them can be found at Appendix 1.
+It is important to remember that within any activity there can be significant differences whereby some will be almost exclusively staff, and others will contain costs such as events (eg the Conference). - 1.3 At its last meeting the Council decided "that a small reduction is made to the District Assessment instead of the 1% increase" (MC/21/9).
 This paper proposes a 1% decrease in 2021/22 with subsequent decreases of 2% in 2022/23 and 3% in 2023/24. - 1.4 This reduction in Assessment reflects a change from the position previously agreed by the Conference that there should be a 1% increase in 2021/22.
 It also reduces the amounts in the split of the assessment already agreed by the District Treasurers.